isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 OK, for the main work product here, we will define a cohort, save that cohort into a new BigQuery table (not download it!), and run a spark job that fits a model.

-OK, so first I went to the BQ web interface and created a new dataset 'spark_job'.
+OK, to get started, I popped over to the BQ web interface and created a new dataset in my project: 'spark_job'.

-Next, I'm going to create a table that's going to be used for input.
+Then I'm created a table that's going to be used for the spark job input.

 .. code-block:: sql